rodrigopsasaki/vision/packages/vision-express/README.md

 ## Security Considerations

 - **Request Bodies**: Disabled by default to prevent logging sensitive data
-- **Data Redaction**: Enabled by default for common sensitive fields
+- **Automatic Redaction**: Common sensitive fields are redacted by default
 - **Custom Redaction**: Configure which fields to redact based on your needs
-- **Route Exclusion**: Exclude health checks and metrics endpoints by default
+- **Route Exclusion**: Health checks and metrics endpoints excluded by default

 ## Best Practices

+1. **Use Default Middleware**: Start with `visionMiddleware()` - it just works
-1. **Initialize Vision First**: Always initialize Vision with exporters before adding the middleware
+2. **Initialize Vision First**: Always initialize Vision with exporters before adding the middleware
-2. **Use Route Exclusion**: Exclude health checks and metrics endpoints
-3. **Configure Redaction**: Review and customize redaction settings for your data
-4. **Add Custom Metadata**: Use `extractMetadata` to add service-specific information
+3. **Customize When Needed**: Only configure options when you need to override defaults
+4. **Use Route Exclusion**: Add custom routes to exclude if needed
+5. **Review Redaction**: Ensure sensitive data is properly redacted for your use case
-5. **Handle Errors Gracefully**: Let Vision capture errors automatically
+6. **Handle Errors Gracefully**: Let Vision capture errors automatically
-6. **Use TypeScript**: Leverage the provided types for better development experience
+7. **Use TypeScript**: Leverage the provided types for better development experience

 ## Integration with Exporters